What to Know About the Substance Abuse Counseling Certification and Licensure Process

 All these steps are part of how you become a substance abuse counselor.
 While the actual certification paperwork is a relatively small piece of that long process, it’s the critical step that lets you put all your knowledge and training to work.

-Substance Abuse and Addiction Counselor License and Certification Options in Your State
+Substance Abuse Counselor License and Certification Options in Your State

-You are probably already getting the picture that the landscape for addiction counselor licensing and certification depends entirely on the state you are in.
-We have compiled the state-specific resources you need to understand the exact education, training, and experience required to become certified or licensed as a substance abuse and addiction counselor in your state.
+You’re probably already getting the picture that the landscape for addiction counselor licensing and certification depends entirely on the state you’re in.
+We’ve compiled the state-specific resources you need to understand the exact education, training, and experience required to become certified or licensed as a substance abuse and addiction counselor in your state.

-Keeping Substance Abuse Addiction Counseling Licenses or Certifications Current Is an Ongoing Process
+Keeping Your License or Certification Current Is an Ongoing Process

-Renewal is typically conducted on a two-year cycle, whether you are considering state licenses or national certifications.
+Renewal is typically conducted on a two-year cycle, whether you’re considering state licenses or national certifications.

 Maintaining your credentials also involves more than just filing some paperwork and submitting a fee.
 Almost every organization or agency also requires that you complete a certain number and type of continuing education hours during each renewal period.